He's Vietnamese. She's From North Korea. They Had To Wait 3 Decades To Marry

 Canh started his campaign to woo Ri by watching her movements to figure out her schedule.
 He arranged to casually bump into her in the hallway.
 He said hi.
 She said hi back.
 And that gave him the courage to take the next step.

 "I took a handkerchief I'd bought in Beijing and a photo of me taken with two of my friends," he says.
-He snuck into her lab when no one else was there and asked if she had a boyfriend.
+He sneaked into her lab when no one else was there and asked if she had a boyfriend.
 She said no. He then presented her with the gift and asked if he could visit her home.
 She said yes.

 "I had to take seven buses to get there," he remembers.
-"And then I had to walk about three kilometers [2 miles] from the last bus station to her house."
+"And then I had to walk about 3 kilometers [2 miles] from the last bus station to her house."

 He continued these visits about once a week, he says, for the remainder of his stay — about another year.
 Both of them were fully aware of the danger of being caught by the authorities.